 All authors hope that their work will be positively embraced by the reader.
 Here in the Chippewa Valley there is a wonderful group of people with that very idea: local authors.

 They are neighbors, friends, family who share themselves with everyone who reads, listens to, or watches their works.
 The library has a collection of local authors works; all are worth looking at and reading, listening, or viewing.
 Many write about this area, their families, or share materials to help people better themselves.

 Below is a small sampling of authors we carry.
 To find more, go to our catalog and type in “local author Eau Claire.”
 You will get not only books, but CDs and DVDs, created by those here in Eau Claire.
 If you like to browse, there is a display of local authors’ materials on the first floor of the library.
 Come in and check them out.
-Another great place to find information on local authors is our Book Link: click here to view
+Another great place to find information on local authors is our Readers Corner: click here to view

 America, my home: a red, red rose / The Master Singers, Gary R. Schwartzhoff, conductor